-Delivery of Relationships, Sex & Health Education from 2020 will form part of any Regulatory or Compliance Inspection by Ofsted or ISI.
+Delivery of Relationships, Sex & Health Education will form part of any Regulatory or Compliance Inspection by Ofsted or ISI.
 For more details see our Preparing for Inspection section.

 The DfE has said, “Through these subjects, we want to support all young people to be happy, healthy and safe – we want to equip them for adult life and to make a positive contribution to society.”

 - Understand the context, principles and practice for teaching high quality Relationship Education

 - Understand what their school’s Relationship policy should include